World Snooker Championship: Stephen Hendry dominates (1990–1999)

-In 1991, Hendry, the number one seed, lost in the quarter-finals to Steve James.
+Hendry was the number one seed in the 1991 tournament, but lost in the quarter-finals to Steve James.
 The final was between John Parrott and Jimmy White, Parrott winning 18–11.

 In 1992, Jimmy White became the second player to make a maximum break in the world championship, during his 10–4 first round win over Tony Drago.
 Defending champion John Parrott beat Eddie Charlton 10–0, the first of only two whitewashes in the Crucible era (the second being by Shaun Murphy over Luo Honghao in 2019).
 Stephen Hendry met Jimmy White in the final.
 White led 14–8 but Hendry won ten frames in a row to win 18–14.
+Eight seeded players were knocked out in round one in 1992, a record which was equalled in 2012 and 2024.

-In 1993, James Wattana, from Thailand, became the first Asian player to reach the semi-finals, where he lost to Jimmy White.
-The final was one-sided, with Stephen Hendry beating White 18–5.
+James Wattana, from Thailand made history in 1993 - becoming the first Asian player to reach the semi-finals, where he lost to Jimmy White.
+The final was one-sided, with Stephen Hendry beating White 18–5 with a session to spare, the last time (as of 2025) that the final has been won without needing a fourth session.
 Total prize money reached £1,000,000 for the first time.

-In 1994, Jimmy White reached his sixth final, meeting Stephen Hendry for the fourth time in the final.
+Jimmy White reached his sixth final in 1994, meeting Stephen Hendry for the fourth time.
 Hendry led 5–1 but White won six frames in a row to lead 7–5.
 Thereafter the match was always close and eventually went to a final frame.
-White missed a black off the spot, after which Hendry made a break of fifty-eight to clinch the title.
+In the deciding frame, White had the first opportunity to finally win the title that had eluded him but missed a black off the spot when among the balls, after which Hendry made a break of fifty-eight to clinch the title.
 Fergal O'Brien made a century in his first frame at the Crucible, the only player ever to do so.